 The lock-down has been an incredibly difficult time for our whole community.
-Now that Swimming Pools are allowed to re-open we want to make a visit to Meg Pool something which is a positive and relaxing experience for everyone, whilst following all the relevant guidance to make sure that all visitors to the site stay safe.
+Now that Meg Pool is able to to re-open we want to make your visit to us something which is a positive and relaxing experience for everyone, whilst following all the relevant guidance to make sure that all visitors to the site stay safe.

 In order to help us to achieve this, we ask that you observe the following key things:

 Only come to the pool for a pre-booked session and

 If you are showing any symptoms of Coronavirus please

 DO NOT ENTER our premises and follow the Government Stay at Home Guidance.